BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 How to use:

-1. Unzip the .json blocklist file.
+1. Unzip the .csv blocklist file.
 Then, download & install the Red Block extension for Chromium/Firefox.

 For Chromium Browsers: https://chrome.google.com/webstore/detail/red-block/knjpopecjigkkaddmoahjcfpbgedkibf/